remnrem/luna-doc/docs/ref/fir-filters.md

  - use the window method to design a FIR with a fixed filter order, using either a Bartlett, Hann, Blackman or rectangular window

- - use a narrow-band Gaussian filter, defined by a center frequecy and FWHM (full-width half-maximum) bandwidth, with `ngaus`
+ - use a narrow-band Gaussian filter, defined by a center frequency and FWHM (full-width half-maximum) bandwidth, with `ngaus`

- - use an IIR Buttworth or Chebyshev filter
+ - use an IIR Butterworth or Chebyshev filter

 | Parameter | Example | Description |
 | --- | --- | --- |